youngfly11/LCMCG-PyTorch/README.md

 We use the config "e2e_faster_rcnn_R_50_C4_1x.yaml" to train the object detector on MSCOCO dataset and extract the feature map at C4 layer.
 3. Language graph extraction by using [SceneGraphParser](https://github.com/vacancy/SceneGraphParser)
 4. Some pre-processing data, like sentence annotations, box annotations.
 5. You need to create the './flickr_datasets' folder and put all annotation in it.
+I would highly recommend you to figure all the data path out in this project.
+You can refer this two file "maskrcnn_benchmark/config/paths_catalog.py" and "maskrcnn_benchmark/data/flickr.py" for details.

 The pretrained object detector weights, language parsing results and annotations can be found here at baidu-disk (link:https://pan.baidu.com/s/1bYbGUsHcZJQHele87MzcMg  password:5ie6)